DjangoDIY/djangodiy-blogapp/README.rst

-djangodiy_blog_app
+diyblog
 =================

-djangodiy_blog_app is a Django app that provides a full-featured blogging system, allowing users to create posts, categories, tags, and manage comments.
+diyblog is a Django app that provides a full-featured blogging system, allowing users to create posts, categories, tags, and manage comments.

 Features
 --------